Southwest Zone Fishing

 LOON LAKE: rainbow trout, bass, bluegill

-LOST CREEK RESERVOIR: rainbow trout, spring Chinook, bass
+LOST CREEK: rainbow trout, bass

 MEDCO POND: rainbow trout, largemouth bass, bluegill

-PLAT I RESERVOIR: rainbow trout, warmwater fish
+PLAT I RESERVOIR: rainbow trout, bass

-Some of the trout do have copepods which are tiny parasites on their bodies and gills.
+Some of the trout may have copepods which are tiny parasites on their bodies and gills.
 These are not harmful to humans, but the lesions can be removed and the meat should be thoroughly cooked.

-Rogue River, lower: winter steelhead
+Rogue River, lower: steelhead